IS CBD LEGAL IN MY STATE?

 CBD Friendly States

-In these states (district) industrial hemp grown in a Farm Bill-compliant agricultural pilot program is explicitly exempted from the definition of marijuana: the District of Columbia, Hawaii, Kansas, Montana, New Mexico, and North Dakota.
+In these states (district) industrial hemp grown in a Farm Bill-compliant agricultural pilot program is explicitly exempted from the definition of marijuana: the District of Columbia, Hawaii, Montana, New Mexico, Utah, Arizona, Missouri, Arkansa, Louisiana, Ohio, West Virginia, Pennsylvania, Florida, New Hampshire, Connecticut, New York, New Jersey, Maryland and North Dakota.

 CBD Semi-Friendly States

 States are without explicit prohibitions against the retail sale of industrial hemp-derived CBD products but that have exemptions in the law for the argument that hemp-derived CBD products are legal.
-In most states if the CBD contains 0 THC and comes from the stem of the industrial hemp plant, it is considered legal: Arkansas, Delaware, Florida, Connecticut, Georgia, Idaho, Iowa, Louisiana, Maine, Massachusetts, Nebraska, Minnesota, Mississippi, New Hampshire, New Jersey, Pennsylvania, Virginia, and Washington.
+In most states if the CBD contains 0 THC and comes from the stem of the industrial hemp plant, it is considered legal: Idaho, Wyoming, South Dakota, Nebraska, Kansas, Oklahoma, Texas, Iowa, Wisconsin, Indiana, Kentucky, Tennessee, Mississippi, Alabama, Georgia, North Carolina, South Carolina, Virginia.